david-mark-llc/jessie/README.md

 	cd builder
 	node app.js

-Now visit 127.0.0.1:1337 and you will be presented with a list of available functions (and renditions).
+Now visit 127.0.0.1:1337 in your browser and you will be presented with a list of available functions (and renditions).
 Choose one rendition for every function you require and press "Download" and save the file.

 ### API documentation